hungcq/knowledge-repo/information-technology/software-engineering-at-google/9-code-review.md

   - Supporting tools
 - Shouldn't: debate previous design decisions
 - 3 types of approval needed from 3 roles (goal: flexibility -> scalable):
-  - Other engineer: functional correctness & understandability
+  - Another engineer: functional correctness & understandability
   - Code owner: suitable for the repo
   - Engineer with the language's readability: consistency of style
 - -> Usually done by 1 person, or the author performs both role 2 & 3